-B. Please remember that nobody is perfect and you are not expected to do everything without fault.
+10. Please remember that nobody is perfect and you are not expected to do everything without fault.
 Sometimes, when we are doing science projects we get to the end and we realize that something is not right with my data or the way I recorded my data was not the same for each.

 Do Not Worry About It!
-This is the sections you will identify and suggest explanations for discrepancies in your data (AE2)

-During Trial 3 of Diet Coke a hole was noticed in the bottle and thus the reading is thrown out because it was a source of error.
+This is the sections you will identify and suggest explanations for sources of error and determine the amount of error in the measurement.
+(AE2) During Trial 3 of Diet Coke a hole was noticed in the bottle and thus the reading is thrown out because it was a source of error.

-Students in late elementary SHOULD have several sources of error.
+Students in Middle School SHOULD have several sources of error.
 This section is intended for students to state these errors and omission and predict how they affected the results.